Krishna-302004/BOOKFLICK--Campus-Book-Lending-Resource-Sharing-Platform/README.md

-BOOKFLICK – Campus Book Lending & Resource Sharing Platform
+# BOOKFLICK – Campus Book Lending & Resource Sharing Platform

-Overview
+## Overview

-BOOKFLICK is a web-based campus book lending and academic resource sharing platform developed as a Database Management System (DBMS) project.
-The application streamlines the exchange of textbooks, notes, question papers, and other learning resources among students through a centralized, secure, and user-friendly system.
-It promotes collaborative learning, minimizes educational costs, and encourages active participation using a reward-based activity point mechanism.  ￼
+BOOKFLICK is a web-based campus book lending and academic resource sharing platform developed as part of a Database Management System (DBMS) project.
+The application provides a centralized system for students to lend, borrow, and share textbooks, notes, question papers, and other academic resources.
+It aims to promote collaborative learning, improve resource accessibility, and reduce the cost of educational materials through a secure and user-friendly platform.

-Key Features
+## Features

-	•	Secure student authentication and user management
+- Secure user authentication and profile management
-	•	Book lending and borrowing workflow
+- Book lending and borrowing system
-	•	Upload and download academic resources
+- Upload and download academic resources
-	•	Advanced search for books and study materials
+- Search books by title, author, or subject
-	•	Rating and review system
+- Book rating and review functionality
-	•	Activity point calculation based on user engagement
+- Activity point reward system based on user participation
-	•	Notifications for borrowing and return requests
+- Notification management for borrowing and returns
-	•	Administrative dashboard for monitoring and management  ￼
+- Administrative dashboard for system monitoring

-Technology Stack
+## Technology Stack

+- **Backend:** Java
-	•	Frontend: HTML, CSS
+- **Frontend:** HTML, CSS
-	•	Backend: Java
-	•	Database: MySQL
+- **Database:** MySQL
-	•	Application Server: Apache Tomcat  ￼
+- **Application Server:** Apache Tomcat

-Objective

-The primary objective of BOOKFLICK is to provide an efficient and centralized platform for sharing academic resources within a college community, enabling students to access learning materials conveniently while fostering collaboration, sustainability, and knowledge sharing.  ￼
+## Objectives

+- Provide a centralized platform for sharing academic resources.
+- Simplify the process of lending and borrowing books within the campus.
+- Encourage collaborative learning through a reward-based participation system.
+- Improve accessibility to educational materials.
+- Promote sustainable resource sharing among students.

-Future Enhancements
+## Future Enhancements

-	•	AI-powered recommendation system
+- AI-powered book recommendation system
-	•	Personalized resource suggestions
+- Personalized study material recommendations
-	•	Enhanced search and filtering
+- Advanced search and filtering
-	•	Analytics dashboard
+- Real-time messaging between users
-	•	Mobile application support  ￼
+- Mobile application support
+- Analytics and reporting dashboard

+## License

+This project is developed for educational and academic purposes as part of a Database Management System (DBMS) course.